anshikamishra03/2048-Game-Kubernetes-Project/README.md

 # AWS EKS
 # Introduction
-Table of Contents:
-Understanding Kubernetes Fundamentals

-1.1 EKS vs. Self-Managed Kubernetes: Pros and Cons Setting up your AWS Environment for EKS

-2.1 Creating an AWS Account and Setting up IAM Users 2.2 Configuring the AWS CLI and kubectl
-2.3 Preparing Networking and Security Groups for EKS Launching your First EKS Cluster

-3.1 Using the EKS Console for Cluster Creation
-3.2 Launching an EKS Cluster via AWS CLI
-3.3 Authenticating with the EKS Cluster
-Deploying Applications on EKS

-4.1 Containerizing Applications with Docker
-4.2 Writing Kubernetes Deployment YAMLs
-4.3 Deploying Applications to EKS: Step-by-step Guide
 ### Understanding Kubernetes Fundamentals
 #### 1.1 EKS vs. Self-Managed Kubernetes: Pros and Cons
 ##### 1.1.1 EKS (Amazon Elastic Kubernetes Service) Pros: